Missouri hospital workers are being assaulted on the job. New panic buttons allow them to summon security.

 She and her colleagues hope the panic buttons will make a difference.

-“To see that these numbers are doubling, tripling, and continuing to go up especially the physical,” Angie Smith, who handles hospital safety, told KOLR. “ … It’s very unnerving.”
+“To see that these numbers are doubling, tripling, and continuing to go up especially the physical ... it’s very unnerving,” said Angie Smith, who handles hospital safety, told KOLR.